Varstrometry for Off-nucleus and Dual Subkiloparsec AGN (VODKA): Three Quadruply Lensed Quasars at Cosmic Noon in HST and JWST: Modeling

 with $b_{n}\approx 1.999n-0.327$, where $R_{\rm e}$ is the half-light/effective radius of the lens, $n$ is the Sérsic index, and $I_{\rm e}$ is the surface brightness at the effective radius i.e. $I_{\rm e} = I(R_{\rm e})$ \citep{2023MNRAS.518.1260S}.

 For the lens, to account for its possible ellipticity, the radius $R = \sqrt{q \theta^2_1 + \theta^2_2/q}$ features coordinates $\theta_1$ and $\theta_2$ as well as axis ratio $q$ all defined in the same conventions as in $\kappa$ above.
 The position angle of the ellipse is another fitted parameter in the model.
 We do not enforce these position and ellipticity terms to be identical in the mass and light profile, as we fit the two profiles separately with no assumption on whether these two profiles for our lenses trace each other in morphology.
-Our fitting experiments suggest these geometry parameters in the light profile are very similar to those in the mass profile.

-When axis ratio $q$ is fixed at 1, the elliptical profile reduces to a spherical Sérsic model.
+When axis ratio $q$ is fixed at 1, the elliptical profile reduces to a circular Sérsic model.
 We model the light profile of the source quasar's host galaxy with this spherical profile, and the light component of the quasar with a delta function.
 The Sérsic index is bounded in between 1 and 6 to avoid non-physical results.